 - Windscreen wipers – including the water reservoir, for correct operation and efficient blades.

-- Shock absorbers – which play an important party in the vehicle’s on road performance.
+- Shock absorbers – which play an important part in the vehicle’s on-road performance.

-- Security devices – such as door locks and steering wheel lock.
+- Security devices – such as door locks and steering wheel locks.

 If there’s anything you’re not sure about, consult an expert right away.
 Remember that the smallest of faults could develop into a safety hazard under extended driving conditions.